MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 - (P1, P1): train model on dataset P1, test on dataset P1.
 - (P1, C1): train model on dataset P1, test on dataset C1.

-When making the datasets we ran into several challenges.
+When making the datasets, we ran into several challenges.
 These challenges are first explained before finally considering the results.

 ### Making of Dataset C1 <a name="making-of-dataset-c1"></a>
 The Canon 90d has a 32,5 Megapixel APS-C CMOS-sensor sensor that can shoot CR3 14-bit RAW images and has a Bayer filter ("Canon EOS 90D-camera", n.d.).
 Since the Sony images created by the authors of the paper also has a Bayer filter, we can use the same training file for these images.
 We used a tripod to keep the camera steady while taking the different images.
 However, since we did still have to touch the camera to change the settings and take the images it was impossible to prevent the camera from slightly shifting between different shots.